-As described above, a key advantage of TICs is that they more closely recapitulate defining pathological features of GBM when orthtopically xenografted into immunocompromised mice.
+As described above, a key advantage of TICs is that they more closely recapitulate defining pathologic features of GBM when orthtopically xenografted into immunocompromised mice.
 To test whether LIMK1/2 knockdown could influence tumor progression in vivo, we injected NT and LIMK1/2 KD TICs intracranially into separate cohorts of NSG mice (n = 15).
-For each cohort, we sacrificed 5 animals at 6 weeks post-implantation to enable direct comparison between NT and LIMK1/2 KD tumors and then followed tumor evolution until animal death for the rest of the group.
-In order to quantify tumor growth kinetics, TICs were transduced with a luciferase reporter and monitored longitudinally with bioluminescence imagng.
-Strikingly, we observed robust decreases in bioluminescence signal in the LIMK1/2 KD cohort, suggesting that the tumors were much smaller and spread at dramatically slower rates (Figure 6A-C).
-Further, animal survival was prolonged by ~30% in the LIMK1/2 KD animals (Figure 6D).
-Quantification of tumor volume from histological analysis at 6 weeks supported the bioluminescence data and revealed a strong reduction in tumor occupancy in the LIMK1/2 KD groups (Figure 6E,F).
-Moreover, endpoint immunohistochemistry (IHC) showed that although LIMK1/2 KD tumors continued to spread, the tumor margins were more distinct with less diffuse invasion into the parenchyma, as evidenced by the lack of nestin-positive TICs outside the tumor mass (Figure 6G).
-IHC also showed comparable levels of Ki-67 positive cells, ruling out dramatic changes in proliferation rates between the two groups.
-Staining for LIMK1/2 in tumor sections revealed enriched LIMK1/2 within the tumor mass in NT groups and confirmed loss of LIMK1/2 in the KD animals (Supplemental Figure 4).
+For each cohort, we sacrificed 5 animals at 6 weeks postimplantation to enable direct comparison between NT and LIMK1/2 KD tumors and then followed tumor evolution until animal death for the rest of the group.
+To quantify tumor growth kinetics, TICs were transduced with a luciferase reporter and monitored longitudinally with bioluminescence imaging.
+Strikingly, we observed robust decreases in bioluminescence signal in the LIMK1/2 KD cohort, suggesting that the tumors were much smaller and spread at dramatically slower rates (Fig. 6A and C).
+Furthermore, animal survival was prolonged by approximately 30% in the LIMK1/2 KD animals (Fig. 6D).
+Quantification of tumor volume from histologic analysis at 6 weeks supported the bioluminescence data and revealed a strong reduction in tumor occupancy in the LIMK1/2 KD groups (Fig. 6E and F).
+Moreover, endpoint IHC showed that although LIMK1/2 KD tumors continued to spread, the tumor margins were more distinct with less diffuse invasion into the parenchyma, as evidenced by the lack of nestinpositive TICs outside the tumor mass (Fig. 6G).
+IHC also showed comparable levels of Ki-67+ cells, ruling out dramatic changes in proliferation rates between the two groups.
+Staining for LIMK1/2 in tumor sections revealed enriched LIMK1/2 within the tumor mass in NT groups and confirmed loss of LIMK1/2 in the KD animals (Supplementary Fig. S4).
 Collectively, and consistent with our culture studies, these data indicate that suppression of LIMK 1/2 drastically impedes tumor growth and spread in vivo by disrupting invasion.